fttlov/JCAdvance/README.md

   ### Gyro Melee Gesture
   A gesture-recognition feature designed primarily for Joy-Cons.
 Swings (straight punch, hook, or hammer motion) can emulate any keyboard key or controller button.
 This lets you perform melee actions in-game without occupying a physical button.
 The only practical use for an accelerometer.
 You can also adjust the impact force (G-force).

-  ### Changes to auto-calibration
-  Previously, it ran continuously (at startup and during gameplay).
-While this allowed the controller to self-calibrate anytime it was placed on a table, it could also trigger accidentally if you held the controller too still, misinterpreting natural hand tremors.<br>
-Now, auto-calibration triggers only once at startup.
-To fix any sensor drift during long game sessions, a manual calibration hotkey has been added (place on a flat surface, press the key, wait for the beep).
-Also added an audio "beep" for successful auto-calibration on startup

   ### DualShock Emulation
   Added a feature for Nintendo controllers.
 When enabled, JCAdvance emulates a DirectInput Wireless Controller instead of an Xbox 360 controller.
 This is highly useful for legacy DirectInput games (e.g., older *Need for Speed* titles)